kriss2013/timify-packager/README.md

 npm install
 ```

-4)  Initialize the project with packager (use the console)
+4)  Initialize the project with the packager (use the console)

 ```bash
 node packager.js new YOUR_APP_NAME